-- Fireworks, Candles or naked flames
+- Fireworks, candles or naked flames.

-- Dangerous or hazardous items at the discretion of the security staff
+- Dangerous or hazardous items (at the discretion of the security staff).

-- Flags or any large items that could accidentally hit our collections
+- Flags or any large items that could accidentally hit our collections.

-- Knives or weapons, this includes:
+- Knives or weapons, including:

 - Firearms including CS Gas Canisters and Pepper Sprays